 Bundles & Sales

-Take note that Netmera’s powerful segmentation tools help you identify, define, and target your players with various attributes, including traits, behaviors, in-game preferences, and more.
-You can create unified player profiles for a more direct, consistent, and individualized communication.
+Note that Netmera’s powerful segmentation tools help you identify, define, and target your players with various attributes, including traits, behaviors, in-game preferences, and more.
+You can create unified player profiles for more direct, consistent, and individualized communication.

 Limited Time Events

-Limited Time Events are one of the most important ways game developers use to increase revenue and loyalty.
+Limited Time Events are one of the most important ways for game developers to increase revenue and loyalty.

-The purpose of these events, in which players are given tasks that are not normally and must be completed in a limited time, are to offer different content to the players, to enable them to enter the game more often and to spend more money.
+The purpose of these events, in which players are given tasks that are not normally done and must be completed in a limited time, are to offer different content to the players, to enable them to enter the game more often, and to maximize app purchases.

 All of these activities are followed on an almost hourly basis by product managers and these activities can be intervened when necessary.
 For example, the product manager, who sees that the players have too much difficulty during the event and cannot progress in the event, can change the difficulty level of the event remotely.

-Segmentation, which I mentioned in the previous title, also applies to limited term events.
+Segmentation, which we mentioned in the previous title, also applies to limited-term events.
 While offering more difficult but more satisfying activities as rewards to high-level players, game developers can offer less difficult and less rewarding activities to new players.
-Thus, increasing the engagement of players in each segment with these activities is maximized.
+Thus, player engagement can be increased in each segment when these activities are maximized.

 Remote Game Configuration Changes